 NOTICE TO CANADIANS: We would like to be the only people at your scenic areas so that we can take photos without you in them.
 Thank you.

 Remember the game wardens in the sneaky fishing boat?
 Not the Mounties.
 The Mounties don’t play around.
 600 horsepower worth of outboard motors pushing a slippery boat that weighs about 10 pounds makes it likely you won’t outrun them.
-And since we literally can’t outrun flies, we have been staying on the sunny side of life up here.
+And since we literally can’t outrun butterflies, we’ve been staying on the honorable side of life up here.

-Dinner with Second Wave at Bouy’s.
-On the way, we spotted two deer in a yard.
+Dinner with Second Wave at Bouy’s after sitting in the big red chair.* On the way, we spotted two deer in a yard.
 Mares may eat oats, and little lambs may eat ivy (and a kid’ll eat ivy too), but does eat crabapples.